What's meterN requirements ?

 Yes, it monitor your consumption/production and it will send you an email.

-You can also use the Pushover service to received instant notification on your mobile.
+You can also use the Pushover or Telegram service to received instant notification on your mobile.

 Can i submit code or participate to the project ?